WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 It is a validation error to use `memory.init` with an out-of-bounds segment index.

 A trap occurs if:
-* the segment is used after it has been dropped via `memory.drop`.
+* the segment is used after it has been dropped via `data.drop`.
 This includes active segments that were dropped after being copied into memory during module instantiation.
 * any of the accessed bytes lies outside the source data segment or the target memory